henrikbostrom/RandomForest/README.md

 All named arguments are optional, while the others are mandatory.

-Sample datasets included in uci.zip have been adapted from:
+Sample datasets included in uci.zip have been downloaded and adapted from:

 Lichman, M. (2013).
 UCI Machine Learning Repository [http://archive.ics.uci.edu/ml].
 Irvine, CA: University of California, School of Information and Computer Science.